Turbomost/IJA-project/readme.txt

   Here you can add class diagram, name it, or add multiple attributes.
   Or in file context menu choose Open Project, ale select valid .xml file with class diagrams to display and edit.

+Demo file for loading is saved in folder data/test.xml Run application, press 'start' button in the middle, in menu bar choose 'Open Project' and choose path to compatibile *.xml file.